QuentinRa/blog.quentinra.dev/tools/doxygen/docs/tags/include.md

 [Go back](../c.md)

-I still don't know of a way to document an include so you can't.
+I still don't know of a way to document an ``include``.
+I usually use normal comments.